 Ultimately, Stray’s main priority is getting you out to see the real New Zealand, and we have some early starts so that we can fit as much adventure in as possible.
 What you do in your evenings is your own choice...
 However, of course we are a sociable bunch and we do enjoy a beer or three!
 Because many of our overnight stops are so "off the beaten track", you will find many of these fine beverages are shared around a campfire rather than in a bar, but we do have a couple of optional big nights out on the circuit, including Queenstown.

 Are we travelling on the bus every day?

-Stray includes free days (non-travel days) in our itinerary, e.g. Abel Tasman National Park, Franz Josef and Queenstown, so even if you’re completing your Stray trip in the “minimum days” required you’ll still have time to do activities and explore each of these areas.
+Stray includes free days (non-travel days) in their itinerary, e.g. Byron Bay and Magnetic Island, so even if you’re completing your Stray trip in the “minimum days” required you will still have time to do activities and explore each of these areas.
 Stray also include free mornings or afternoons in most places for you to do local activities, just relax or even do some necessary laundry!

 Will there be Wifi on the bus?

 How fit do I need to be?

 You don’t have to be an athlete to travel with Stray as all the walks and activities on the tour are optional and there is something to suit everyone.

 How many people will I be travelling with?

 It is not a problem to travel alone, in fact, you will find a lot of travellers arrive alone and others are with friends or partners.
-It doesn’t matter because by the end of day 1 you have already made a great group of friends on the bus! (“Meeting liked-minded travellers” frequently is rated in the top 5 reasons to travel with us.)
+It doesn’t matter because by the end of day 1 you will have already made a great group of friends on the bus with you!

 What is the average age of Stray travellers?

-It may sound like a cliché, but we are more about attitude than age.
+It may sound like a cliché, but Stray Travel are more about attitude than age.
 Anyone from 18-70 is welcome on their tours – with the majority of the like-minded passengers between 21 and 35.

 Who travels with Stray?